 Your power, I trust it rides with me

-This song, among others, got KISS a lot of attention and die-hard fans that were intrigued by the band's supposed demonic ties.
-40 years later, KISS is still capitalizing on this deal with the Devil and so are the band's fans.
-While they haven't had a hit since the late 1970s, they continue to sell merchandise and capitalize on their connections with the Prince of Darkness.
+This song, among others, got KISS a lot of attention as well as die-hard fans that were intrigued by the band's supposed demonic ties.
+Decades later, KISS is still capitalizing on this deal with the Devil and so are the band's fans.
+While they haven't had a hit since the late 1970s, they continue to sell merchandise and profit from their connections with the Prince of Darkness.

-Band Members Tell Very Different Stories About Their Group Sex-Heavy Partying Days
+Band Members Tell Very Different Stories About Their Heavy Partying Days

 When lead guitarist and founding KISS member Ace Frehley published a memoir in 2012, his crazy tales spread like wildfire through the internet and among KISS Army members alike.
 According to The A.V.
 Club's review of Ace's book,

-Starkey's efforts on behalf of KISS got the attention of the band and he met them in 1975.
+Starkey's efforts on behalf of KISS got the attention of the band, and he met them in 1975.
 He decided to run the KISS Army out of his home but in 1976, he received notice that KISS's management would be taking over the group.
 Starkey got no compensation for his idea.
 KISS's management designed a logo and began recruiting members, reaching as many as 100,000 members.
 The group waned for a time but was revitalized in 2007 with a new website.
-Currently, joining the Kiss Army includes a t-shirt, discounts on KISS merchandise, and pre-concert ticket information for yearly subscription of $50.
+As of 2018, joining the Kiss Army includes a t-shirt, discounts on KISS merchandise, and pre-concert ticket information for a yearly subscription of $50.
 There are millions of unofficial members today, however.